Alliekj/noSQL-challenge/README.md

-# NoSQL Challenge
+# MongoDB Data Analysis

 ## Overview

-This project is part of the NoSQL Challenge, which involves working with MongoDB to perform various data manipulations and analyses.
-The project demonstrates how to import data into MongoDB, perform exploratory data analysis, and execute aggregation pipelines using PyMongo and Pandas.
+This project uses MongoDB for data manipulation and analysis.
+It involves importing data, conducting exploratory analysis, and using aggregation pipelines to extract insights.
+Leveraging PyMongo and Pandas, this project showcases the capabilities of NoSQL databases for handling complex queries and operations.

 ## Table of Contents